Chronovyan/4everCode/docs/concepts/Loot System - The Rewards of Temporal Mastery.md

 ---
-title: 'Loot System: The Rewards of Temporal Mastery in Chronovyan'
+title: 'Loot System: The Rewards of Temporal Mastery in Chronovyan and) runtime")'
 description: Documentation for concepts\Loot System - The Rewards of Temporal Mastery.md
 weight: 120
 draft: true
+date_created: '2025-06-07'
+status: draft
+last_updated: '2025-06-07'
 ---

 # Loot System: The Rewards of Temporal Mastery in Chronovyan